Princess Kate's go-to accessories brand is launching headbands, and they're perfect for summer

 OUTFITS: 5 Ascot outfit ideas that are actually pretty major for 2024

 With the brand being a firm favourite of the princesses, plus with the headband retailing at just £60, we'd suggest running, not walking to bag one when they're available.
-The collection will be available to shop online from Friday June 7th at camillaelphick.com.
+The collection will be available to shop online from Friday June 7.